-What’s the link between wash basin colours and the colour of cars?
-Well, in 1909 when Henry Ford was speaking about the Model-T car he famously said that customers can have “any colour so long as it’s black.”
-It seems that wash basin manufacturers followed a similar mantra, with white basins being the most common for many years.
+Wash basin colours and finishes vary wildly, with white basins being the most common for many years.
 So, why are ceramic white sinks so popular and what are the latest trends in bathroom basin finishes?
+Learn more below.

 Pure white round ceramic basin